Five Tech-Free Energy Saving Tips

 Image credit: notonthehighstreet.com

 Even the addition of the humble rug to bare floors during the winter months can retain heat.
 Rugs can warm a room by acting as insulation between the floor and feet.
 Generally, the larger and thicker the rug the warmer the room will stay.
 If a single large rug isn’t affordable or practical, consider several matching or coordinating rugs.
 Try The Rug Seller www.therugseller.co.uk

 Eliminate draughty gaps between the skirting board and floor by sealing them to make homes warmer.
 Often people underestimate the scale of this problem – the cumulative gaps between the skirting and floor in a room can equate to the same as a small window.
 The Energy Saving Trust estimates that a household can save £20.00-£40.00/room/year by filling skirting and floorboard gaps.

 Image credit: draughtex.co.uk

 Gaps can be filled easily and successfully with expandable foam tape.
 Simply push it into place with a wallpaper-stripping knife.
-Once in place the tape automatically expands to the thickness of the gap and stays firmly in place.
-Black tape becomes an invisible shadow once in the gap.
-This can be undertaken on floorboard as well as skirting gaps.
+Once in place, the tape automatically expands to the thickness of the gap and stays firmly in place.
+The black tape becomes an invisible shadow once in the gap.
+This can be undertaken on the floorboard as well as skirting gaps.